On Limit Eigenvalue Distributions Associated to Residual Chains of Groups

-\end{theorem} In general, we obtain a negative answer to question (2) and therefore to question (3).
+\begin{theorem} Let $G$ be a finitely generated abelian group.
+Then the answer to question (1),(2), and (3) is yes. \end{theorem} In general, we obtain a negative answer to question (2) and therefore to question (3).
 For that we consider the discrete Heisenberg group $G = H_3(\Z)$, which can be seen as the matrix group generated by the two matrices